-The Restaurant Law Center and the RLC (together, "amici") and their members have a significant interest in the outcome of this case.
-Some of amici's members have used employee biometric timekeeping and security systems to, among other things, ensure accurate wage payments to employees, prevent time theft and unlawful "buddy punching," reduce operating costs, increase productivity, and secure confidential company and employee information.
+Amici and their members have a significant interest in the outcome of this case.
+Some of amici's members have used employee biometric timekeeping and security systems to, among other things, maintain complete records, ensure accurate wage payments to employees, prevent time theft and unlawful "buddy punching," monitor remote workers, reduce operating costs, increase productivity, and secure confidential company and employee information.
 Employees likewise benefit from the increased efficiencies, accurate recordkeeping, improved pay systems, and enhanced security that flow from the use of these systems.
-But even as employers and employees alike benefit from the use of this highly secure and effective technology, restaurants and retailers are increasingly finding themselves prime targets for abusive lawsuits alleging technical violations of the Illinois Biometric Information Privacy Act ("BIPA").
+But even as employers and employees alike benefit from the use of this highly secure and effective technology, retailers and restaurants are increasingly finding themselves prime targets for abusive lawsuits alleging technical violations of the Illinois Biometric Information Privacy Act ("BIPA").